- 12 Sep 2025

 Spotlight Feature | The Spotlight feature is a Flow feature that enables you to get the end user to focus on an element while the rest of the screen is blacked out. |

 SSO | Single Sign-On (SSO) is an authentication method that enables users to securely authenticate with two different applications and websites by using just one set of login credentials that is common for both.
-This eliminates the need of remembering the login details of two different applications.
-SSO minimizes the support tickets received by companies regarding forgot password/account unlock requests by end users. |
+This eliminates the need to remember the login details of two different applications.
+SSO minimizes the support tickets received by companies regarding forgotten password or account unlock requests by end users. |

-Step Completion Rule | Step Completion Rules in a Flow help you define when Whatfix must stop displaying one step and then show the next step of the Flow. |
+Step Completion Rule | Step Completion Rules in a Flow enables you to define when Whatfix must stop displaying one step and then show the next step of the Flow. |

 T